byย James Chepchieng, published on 26/10/2025 6:39 pm EAT

 1. Nature-based projects

-In Kenya, the main ones are from nature-based projects, like protecting forests or planting mangroves, and from technology, like clean cookstoves or solar power.
+The main carbon credits in Kenya are from nature-based projects, like protecting forests or planting mangroves, and from technology, like clean cookstoves or solar power.

 For instance, carbon credits in Kenya from mangroves in places like Gazi help communities earn money while saving the environment.